 One of the most pleasant surprises on this latest trip to Peru was just how much I fell in love with the little town of Pisac.
-Located just an hour from Cusco, Pisac held a completely different vibe.
-It was quieter, more peaceful, and nestled in between the mountains of the Sacred Valley.
+Despite being just an hour from Cusco, Pisac had a completely different vibe.
+This village nestled in the mountains of the Sacred Valley was tranquil, scenic, and had Peru’s rich indigenous culture in full display.
 For the week that I was there, it was pure bliss.
+With bucket list places like the Pisac Archaeological Site and the three lagunas of Kinsa Cocha, Pisac is a must-visit destination.
 So how do you get to Pisac from Cusco?

 There are a number of different ways.
 With it being only an hour away, it doesn’t warrant a lengthy overnight bus like other destinations in Peru often do.
 That means there are plenty of options on how to get there, giving you lots of flexibility with your schedule and your budget.